jagsarai/bloc-portfolio/_portfolio/blocjams.md

 ## Conclusion

 I was really happy with the way this project turned out.
-Angular provided me with a very effect solution to making the Bloc Jams app work like a native app.
+Angular provided me with a very effective solution to making the Bloc Jams app work like a native app.
 The use of routes, controller and templates made the project much easier to put together.
 I learned a lot about the power and versatility of angular in handling all the interfaces of the web app.
 Angular will continue to play a major role in my future projects and I look forward to using it again.